Tapioca or Sago Khitcheri Or Pulao 1

 3/4 cup dry roasted or cocktail peanuts, the skinless variety, coarsely crushed in a blender or with a rolling pin

 3-4 tbsp. cooking oil.
 Less oil makes it gluey/sticky!

 2 green chillies, finely chopped (without seeds).
 Adjust to taste.
 You can use dry red chillies instead.

-1/4 level tsp. chilli powder or less
+1/4 level tsp. chilli powder, adjust to taste

 Juice of 1/2 lemon.
 You can use 1-1 1/2 tsp. bottled lemon juice.

 Wash the sago in a bowl in running, cold water three times.

 Fill water up to 1/8th inch above, no more, the level of sago.